dribnet/purvs/README.md

 I started to give myself a break with the letters and moved on to numbers!
 I created number 1-7 and decided to follow a method that was quite different to how I approached the letters.
 I would have my main lines as two side by side, and I'd have my circles joined with the two lines.
 This is how I want viewers to be able to tell the variation in numbers and letters.

 Approaching number 8, I'm thinking of just taking what I've done for B and changing the letter B into something different.

+I have also decided on my final colours!
+I went with a pink theme and used different shades of the colour for a simplistic style as my alphabet is quite modern.